sozman/TTWeather/README.md

 Sinan Özman, sinanozman@icloud.com

 ## License
-IMDB-Clone is available under the Apache License, see LICENSE for more information.
+TTWeather is available under the Apache License, see LICENSE for more information.